OpenPj/alfresco-process-services-project-sdk/README.md

 Build and test with unit tests execution for APS 2.0.1 with:
 `mvn clean test`

-Build and test with unit tests execution for APS 1.11.4 with:
-`mvn clean test -Paps.1.11.4`

-Build and test with unit tests execution for APS 1.11 with:
-`mvn clean test -Paps.1.11`

-Build and test with unit tests execution for APS 1.10 with:
-`mvn clean test -Paps1.10`

-Build and test with unit tests execution for APS 1.9.0.5 with:
-`mvn clean test -Paps1.9`

 Build and package with integration tests execution for APS 2.1.0 with:
 `mvn clean install -Paps2.1.0`

 Build and package with integration tests execution for APS 2.0.1 with:
 `mvn clean install`

-Build and package with integration tests execution for APS 1.11.4 with:
-`mvn clean install -Paps1.11.4`

-Build and package with integration tests execution for APS 1.11 with:
-`mvn clean install -Paps1.11`

-Build and package with integration tests execution for APS 1.10 with:
-`mvn clean install -Paps1.10`

-Build and package with integration tests execution for APS 1.9.0.5 with:
-`mvn clean install -Paps1.9`

 Build your Docker container with:
 `mvn docker:build`